Glossary (click letters)

 Segmentation of formal regions

-The compartmentalization or division of formal regions into smaller geographic areas for the
+The compartmentalization or division of formal regions into smaller geographic areas for the purpose of carrying out a more detailed market area analysis.

 Sensitivity analysis

-The process of recalculating outcomes under alternative assumptions to determine the
+The process of recalculating outcomes under alternative assumptions to determine the impact of the variable under analysis.

 Service area

-customers served by the tenants of the property (a concept that becomes less applicable as
+The geographical area that encompasses/delineates the principal share of clients or customers served by the tenants of the property (a concept that becomes less applicable as the service area of the customer base increases).

 Sinking fund

-A fund designed to accumulate a designated amount of money over a specified period of
+A fund designed to accumulate a designated amount of money over a specified period of time.
+The periodic amount of money deposited plus compound interest will accumulate to the designated amount of money over the specified period of time.

 Site analysis